percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.16.0.md

 * {{ k8spxcjira(1411) }}: Enabling/disabling TLS on a running cluster [is now possible](../TLS.md#enabling-or-disabling-tls-on-a-running-cluster) simply by toggling the appropriate Custom Resource option
 * {{ k8spxcjira(1451) }}: The [automated storage scaling](../scaling.md#automated-scaling-with-volume-expansion-capability) by default and need to be explicitly enabled with the `enableVolumeExpansion` Custom Resource option
 * {{ k8spxcjira(1503) }}: Logic improvement saves logs from a number of temporary non-critical errors related to ProxySQL user sync and non-presence of point-in-time recovery files (Thanks to dcaputo-harmoni for contribution)
-* {{ k8spxcjira(1500) }}: A new `backup.activeDeadlineSeconds` Custom Resource option was added to fail the backup job after the specified timeout (Thanks to Vlad Gusev for contribution)
+* {{ k8spxcjira(1500) }}: A new `backup.activeDeadlineSeconds` Custom Resource option was added to fail the backup job automatically after the specified timeout (Thanks to Vlad Gusev for contribution)

 ## Bugs Fixed